Khangura: Distribution

 They are mostly found in the Jalandhar, Ludhiana and Kapurthala districts of Punjab, and have around 15-25 villages.
-They are also found In Patiala, Moga, Sangrur Districts in the Malwa Region of Punjab and in haryana, they found in Village Ratta the of district Fatehabad.
+They are also found In Patiala, Moga, Sangrur Districts in the Malwa Region of Punjab and in haryana, they found in Village Ratta of the district Fatehabad.
 In western Punjab Pakistan) they are found in Sialkot, Narowal, sheikhupura and Gujranwala District.

 There is also a village named Mian Khangura in district Narowal in Punjab, Pakistan.

 There are 9 villages near adampur.
 Pandori khangurain, ram nagar dhaha, badowal, mandialan, todo majara, begampur jandiala, talwandi arayian of jats mostly this surname.
 The village named Akoi sahib 4 km from Sangrur on Ludhiana Rd. has a population mostly of Khanguras only.
 Village has the historic gurudwara visited by three gurus "first, sixth and ninth gurus" therefore has been named as Akoi sahib.
 Other villages in sangrur distinct from with a sizable Khangura population are Batriana, Akbarpur, Bijalpur.
 In Ludhiana Distt, the village Malakpur also has a few well established Khangura families.
 There are few influential Khangura families residing in the Latala and Ghangas village of Ludhiana as well.
 Other villages with sizable Khangura population are Bhadla (near Khanna), Aitiana and Sunet.

-Famous Khangura
+Khangura people

 Sardar Agar Singh Khangura was a famous Sikh warrior during Sikh misl period from 1716 to 1799.
 He was a friend of the Sikh Emperor Sardar Chhajja Singh Dhillon (1716–1746) of Bhangi Sikh misl (1716–1810).